Back to blog

 Recently, frameworks like LangChain have introduced a new paradigm, leveraging large language models (LLMs) to interpret and process data in a more dynamic and context-aware manner.

-Let’s take a look at a comparison of LangChain and traditional web scraping across a few dimensions:
+Let’s take a look at a comparison of LangChain and regular web scraping methods across a few dimensions:

 1. Purpose and use case